heraaali/heraaali.github.io/content/blog/jupyter.md

 +++
-categories = ["shortcuts and commands"] date = "2019-12-22"
+categories = ["shortcuts and commands"] date = "2020-01-02"
-description = "Helpful shortcuts for Jupyter Notebook users." title = "Jupyter Notebook Tips" type = "post" draft = true
+description = "Helpful shortcuts for Jupyter Notebook users." title = "Jupyter Notebook Tips" type = "post" draft = false

 +++

-I discovered shortcuts for Jupyter Notebook entirely by accident - I hit D twice and, to my horror, deleted a cell.
+I use Jupyter Notebook both at my day job and for my own projects - if you've used it, you know it's a great tool for data cleaning, visualization, and quick scratch work.
+And I discovered shortcuts for it entirely by accident: I hit D twice and, to my horror, deleted a cell.
 Can’t win them all, but you can learn a host of useful shortcuts!

-If you don't already use Jupyter, I highly recommend it.
-I often use it as a playground for dealing with unfamiliar data.
-I've found it a great tool for data cleaning, visualization, and quick scratch work.
-I also like how convenient it is to share a notebook, since you can easily turn the file into a polished PDF.

 ### Note
 Jupyter Notebooks have two different keyboard input modes.

 **Command mode** - binds the keyboard to notebook-level actions.
 Indicated by a grey cell border with a blue left margin.
 Press esc to enable.

 **Edit mode** - this is when you’re typing in a cell and is indicated by a green cell border.
 Press enter to enable.
 ## Shortcuts:
 If you are using a Windows OS, replace the `cmd` with `ctrl`.